 13 Reasons Why is a fictional drama series that tackles tough real-life issues experienced by teens and young people.
-Following the global impact of 13 Reasons Why Season 1, headspace has collaborated with Netflix to create safe and informative resources for young people, parents, and schools.
+Following the global impact of 13 Reasons Why, headspace has created safe and informative resources for young people and parents.

-It is essential that viewers of 13 Reasons Why have access to support, advice and help-seeking information to ensure they are confident and comfortable to watch the show.
+These resources are designed to ensure young people and parents have the information they need, in order to have safe conversations, to be aware of potentially distressing content, to make decisions about whether or not to watch the series, and to know how to seek support if necessary.
 Not everyone who watches the show will find the content distressing as it will depend on their individual life experiences and current circumstances, but for those who are concerned information is available.

-Good mental health allows you to deal with the changes and challenges life can dish-out, and enables you to live life in a positive and meaningful way.
+Good mental health allows you to cope with the changes and challenges that can come with life and enables you to live life in a positive and meaningful way.
 There are simple strategies and tools to help you along the way, as it can take regular effort.
 It’s also important to know when, and how, to seek professional help if needed.

 Gillian, Liam and Dani are all passionate youth mental health advocates and part of the headspace Youth National Reference Group.
 In this video, they each share personal experiences about their mental health and wellbeing journey, and how they sought help.

-We think it is important that young people and parents, as well as schools, have the resources to support the tough topics depicted in 13 Reasons Why, Season 2.
+We think it is important that young people and parents have the resources to support the tough topics depicted in 13 Reasons Why, Season 4.

 - For parents